Nelson1100/DSA-Assignment/README.md

 	- Specialization Inventory Report: Count and percentage of doctors by specialization.

 3. Consultation Management Module
-	- Add, list, update, delete consultation records.
+	- Add, Order, Update, Delete (Cancel) consultation records.
-	- Booking requires Patient ID, Doctor ID, and Date/Shift.
+	- Consultation requires existing Patient ID and Doctor ID.
-	- System checks doctor availability before booking.
+	- System checks patient and doctor availability before booking.
 	- Each consultation assigned a unique Consultation ID.

    Reports:
+	- Consultation Summary: The summary of the Consultation statuses for all existing Patient and Doctor.
-	- Consultation by Timeslot Report: Popularity of timeslots (morning/afternoon/night).
+	- Doctor Consultation Report: The summary of consultation and it's statuses for each doctor.
-	- Consultation by Doctor Report: Percentage of consultations per doctor.
+    - Patient Consultation Report: The summary of consultation and it's statuses for each patient.

 4. Medical Treatment Management Module
 	- Needs valid / registered patient to proceed with treatments (exists)